๐ŸšขGlobal Supply Operations

 Materials Requirements Planning (MRP)

-• Integrates with master production schedules to synchronize purchasing, production, and inventory across the entire operation
+MRP integrates with the master production schedule (MPS) to synchronize purchasing, production, and inventory across the entire operation.

-Compare: Continuous Review vs. Periodic Review—continuous provides tighter control and faster response but demands more resources; periodic simplifies operations but accepts higher safety stock to compensate for gaps between reviews.
-If an FRQ describes a company with sophisticated IT systems managing critical components, continuous review is your answer.
+Compare: Continuous Review vs. Periodic Review: continuous provides tighter control and faster response but demands more resources; periodic simplifies operations but accepts higher safety stock to compensate for gaps between reviews.
+If a scenario describes a company with sophisticated IT systems managing critical components, continuous review is the better fit.

 Waste Elimination and Flow Optimization